USCIS Memo

 Compliance Guidelines

-1. Pre-Simeio Moves: USCIS will generally not pursue adverse actions for moves made before the Simeio decision if they were not covered by an existing H-1B petition.
+1. Pre-Simeio Moves: USCIS will generally not pursue adverse actions for moves made before the Simeio decision if an existing H-1B petition did not cover them.

 2. Safe Harbor Period: Petitioners had until January 15, 2016, to file an amended or new petition for changes in employment location that occurred before the Simeio decision.